Juanita Moody: Early career

-During the Cuban Missile Crisis in the fall of 1961, Moody was visited by Louis Tordella, the deputy director at NSA.
+In the fall of 1961, Moody was visited by Louis Tordella, the deputy director at NSA.
 With him, were two high-ranking officials from the Kennedy administration, one of whom was Edward Lansdale, an assistant secretary of defense.
 Lansdale said, "We want to know what you know about Cuba.
 Even if it’s a hunch, or a thought, or a guess, I want to know everything that's on your mind when you think Cuba."
 Moody began reciting information gathered from the sigint.
 Lansdale said in disbelief, "Now, come on!" as if Moody was exaggerating.
 Moody replied, "I don’t have to have any hunches.
 It is all in the sigint."

 Lansdale was concerned that no one was providing the White House with that level of detail about an aggressive military buildup in Cuba, and he asked Moody to write up her findings.
 Moody spent the next several days compiling "wheelbarrow loads of material" for the assistant secretary of defense.
 When she finished the report, Moody urged Tordella to "publish" the report, meaning to circulate it among the intelligence agencies, the White House, the State Department, and the military.
-Tordella refused citing the NSA charter that did not allow it, as it was the CIA's purview to release such information.
+Tordella refused, citing the NSA charter that did not allow it, as it was the CIA's purview to release such information.

-Moody unsuccessfully pleaded with Tordella to "publish" the reports she and her team were compiling.
-That being the term they used to describe distribution among those receiving such top secret information.
+Moody persisted in pleading with Tordella to "publish" the reports she and her team were compiling.
 Tordella continued to reply, "We can’t do that.
 It will get us in trouble, because it would be considered outside of our charter."
-Moody told him, "It has reached the point, that I am more worried about the trouble we're going to get in having not published it, because someday we're going to have to answer for this."
+Moody responded, "It has reached the point, that I am more worried about the trouble we're going to get in having not published it, because someday we're going to have to answer for this."